The Heritage Kayaks Featherlite 9.5 Angler Kayak Review

-The length of the kayak makes it great for those who prefer manoeuvrability over speed and will appeal to novices and experienced anglers alike.
+The length of the kayak makes it great for those who prefer maneuverability over speed and will appeal to novices and experienced anglers alike.

-You can personalise your kayak by adjusting the foot braces, which is a very handy feature of this kayak, especially for larger anglers.
+You can personalize your kayak by adjusting the foot braces, which is a very handy feature of this kayak, especially for larger anglers.

 With a comfortable seat and good protection from the elements, we can see anglers who enjoy a slower pace of fishing sending many happy afternoons on the lake with this kayak.